stephenjohnlimb/boot/src/main/microk8s/spring-boot/README.md

 Once, this **configMap** manifest has been applied `kubectl apply -f src/main/microk8s/spring-boot/spring-boot-example1.yml` and the spring boot app deployed `kubectl apply -f src/main/microk8s/spring-boot/spring-boot-for-k8s.yml`, the value will be available.

+You can check the configmap has deployed with `kubectl get configmaps`.

-So now `http://192.168.64.2:30599` will result in the following being displayed:
+So now `http://{YOUR_MICROKS-MV_IP}:30599` will result in the following being displayed:
 ```
 Greetings from Spring Boot!
 Checking an env var is [Injected Value]
 ```

 #### What's point of all that?
-Basically it means that you have decoupled the application code from its configuration.
+Basically it means that you have decoupled the application code and its configuration.
 This means that now we can create any number of **configMap** manifest files and select the one we want to use separately from the application.
 This will become more useful once we move on to use **helm**, as that enables us to use manifest files in template form.

 ### Property files
-You may be noticed the following configuration in [the example config map](spring-boot-example1.yml).
+You may have noticed the following configuration in [the example config map](spring-boot-example1.yml).
 ```
 # file-like keys
   check.properties: |